 - How to get the IP address with an IP name?

 - Mapping between IP addresses and IP names

 - Simple solution

 - Central database, like /etc/hosts or Sun Microsystems' NIS (Network Information Service) or Windows' WINS for LAN.

+- E.g. tkm.govt.nz 13.77.63.24

 - However, keeping billions of such records in a central database used by billions of users is almost impossible.